weberlab-hhu/Predmoter/docs/data_preprocessing.md

 Only the predictions/annotation from Helixer were used for consistency, but if the genome already has an annotation you can also use that and skip the fourth step.
 You can also blacklist regions (bed file) in the fifth step, if the previous plot was too noisy.
-An easy way is to blacklist the chloroplast, plastid and unplaced scaffolds, as they have been observed to frequently cause noise in ATAC-seq data.
+An easy way is to blacklist the chloroplast, mitochondrion and unplaced scaffolds, as they have been observed to frequently cause noise in ATAC-seq data.

 #### 2.7.1.
 Plot coverage